A browser DevOps CLI

 Press the shortcut

-On any page, hit ⌘⇧K (Mac) or Ctrl+Shift+K. The palette slides in over whatever you were doing.
+On any page, hit ⌘⇧K for commands or ⌘⇧V for clipboard history.
+The palette slides in over whatever you were doing.

 Type, narrow, enter

 Live fuzzy filter across name, description, and type.
+Tab to switch modes.
 Arrow keys to navigate, Enter to run.

 Get the result

 Success or error appears inline.
 Copy commands confirm silently.
-HTTP commands show status, method, and response snippet.
+HTTP commands show status and response snippet.

 Each type is modeled as a proper TypeScript discriminated union — so the options page, the executor, and the palette all agree on what a command actually is.